 The Flow API uses OAuth authentication.
 This means that instead of supplying your Pluralsight credentials to a third-party tool to authenticate your identity, which is a serious security concern, you provide an encrypted string called an API key.
 The API key is a unique encrypted string that Flow uses to identify and authenticates users

 Tip: Instead of assigning an API key to individual users, Flow recommends that you create an API service account and assign an API key to that account.
 You would then supply that key when interacting with a REST client or application.
-A step-by-step guide for creating a service account is available here.
+See Service accounts in Flow for a step-by-step guide for creating a service account.

 Create an API key